Tumulus (destroyed): OS Grid Reference – SE 426 634

 “whose elevation is about 18 feet, and circumference at the base 370 feet.
 It was broken into some time since to supply materials for the repair of the high road leading from Aldborough to York.
 The soil consists, first, of a black earth, and under that a red sandy gravel, human bones, some of which are entire, and urns of various sizes.
 The urns are composed of blue clay and sand, some ornamented and others quite plain; several Roman coins have also been found here.”

-There were a great number of old urns found in the mound, leading Mr Urban to believe the site was used an ancient cemetery.
+There were a great number of old urns found in the mound when it was dug into in 1756, leading Mr Urban to believe the site was used an ancient cemetery.
 Intriguingly he told that all of the urns and their ashes were found to have been placed on one side of the mound, with many human bones being deposited in another section, away from the urns.
 This, the finding of Roman coins next to the mound and the proximity of the Roman road led Mr Urban to believe the site was a Roman tumulus, though this seems unlikely.
 Years later, Henry Smith’s (1852) commentary on the Devil’s Cross hill led him to believe the mound was from a much earlier period: